f5devcentral/f5-agility-labs-cert/docs/class2/modules/module07.rst

    ``scp /shared/images/BIGIP-17.5.0-0.0.15.iso root@10.1.1.5:/shared/images/``

-2. Use the same password to trasnfer the file to the 02 device
+2. Use the same password to transfer the file to the 02 device
-3. Log into a **bash** session on the BIG-IP.
+3. Log into the BIG-IP web shell and type **bash** in the command line session on the BIG-IP.
 4. Change directories to the **/shared/images** directory by typing the following command:

       .. code-block:: bash